 A central processing unit (CPU) is one of the most important parts of any computer.
 Often referred to as "a computer's brain," it processes and executes our commands and plays a big role in a device's speed and efficiency.

 As a developer, understanding how the CPU works can help with debugging and troubleshooting, along with understanding and improving your software's performance.

 Ahead, we'll explore what CPUs are used for, their underlying components, and how they work with other parts of a computer's architecture.

 The basics of the CPU

 The CPU is a hardware component found in the circuit board of your computer or smart device.
-It looks like a tiny silicon chip, but it has enormous computing power thanks to its built-in transistors.
-Transistors hold sequences of binary numbers that allow us to communicate with a computer.
+It looks like a tiny silicon chip, but it has enormous computing power thanks to its built-in transistors, which hold sequences of binary numbers that act as a logic gate.

 The CPU is found near the graphics chip and physical memory in a traditional computer.
 In wearable devices with limited space, manufacturers may use a system on chip (SOC) instead.
 The SOC combines the CPU with other key components to make them easier to insert into a small space.

 You can also find CPUs built into virtual machines.
-Virtual machines use a software called a hypervisor to create CPUs, memory, and other components needed to process computing commands.
-Several of these virtual machines can be combined in the cloud to create a cluster.
+Virtual machines use software called hypervisors to create CPUs, memory, and other components needed to process computing commands.

 What does the CPU do?